jackyzha0/quartz/content/Public Journal.md

 ### Blog

-* Published (again) the guide to [[./Evergreen/Unlock Firefox Sidebar|Unlock Firefox Sidebar]] after reading a comment in [Hacker News](https://news.ycombinator.com/) asking for exactly that.
+* Published (again) the guide to [[Unlock Firefox Sidebar]] after reading a comment in [Hacker News](https://news.ycombinator.com/) asking for exactly that.
 I responded with a link to the article on [Dev.to](https://dev.to/semanticdata/unlock-the-sidebar-width-in-firefox-22p0).
 Originally, I removed the guide from my [blog](https://miguelpimentel.do) because I didn't think it fit with the content at the time.
 * Overhauled Taxonomies (Categories and Tags) within the [blog](https://miguelpimentel.do).
 Created specific pages to format the titles, and define how the taxonomy pages are displayed/organized.

 ### Digital Garden